gregberge/push-notify/README.md

   {string} channelURI URI for the device to send the notification to {string} payload the XML string containing the notif data {string} type notif type.
-One of: toast, badge, tile, raw
+One of: toast, badge, tile, raw {object} options an optional options object passed to wns lib (see wns lib)
 ```

 #### Events